Fancy options parsing

 Options, it can become a saturated type (one that has values).

-Parser a represents a specification of a parser for a set of options
+Parser a represents a specification of a command-line options parser

 a when the command-line arguments are